KIT-CMS/TauFakeFactors/README.md

 * In `mc_weights` all weights that should be applied for simulated samples are defined. \
   There are two types of weights.
-  1. Like for `event_selection` a weight can directly be specified and is then applied to all samples the same way e.g. `lep_id: "id_wgt_mu_1"`
+  1. Similar to `event_selection`, a weight can directly be specified and is then applied to all samples in the same way e.g. `lep_id: "id_wgt_mu_1"`
-  2. Some weights are either sample specific or need additional information.
+  2. But some weights are either sample specific or need additional information.
 Currently implemented options are: parameter | type | description
       ---|---|---
-      `generator` | `string` | `""` if a normal generator weight should be applied to all samples, if `"stitching"` for DY+jets and W+jets a special stitching weights is applied
+      `generator` | `string` | The normal generator weight is applied to all samples, if they aren't specified in the `"stitching"` sub-group.
+Stitching weights might be needed for DY+jets or W+jets, depending on which samples are used for them.
       `lumi` | `string` | luminosity scaling, this depends on the era and uses the `era` parameter of the config to get the correct weight, so basically it's not relevant what is in the string
       `Z_pt_reweight` | `string` | reweighting of the Z boson pt, the weight in the ntuple is used and only applied to DY+jets
       `Top_pt_reweight` | `string` | reweighting of the top quark pt, the weight in the ntuple is used and only applied to ttbar